dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 Overview of Page Manager module
 ===============================
 The storage unit of a database system is a contiguous set of bytes known as a Page.
-In SimpleDBM_, pages are contained with logical units called Storage Containers.
+In SimpleDBM, pages are contained with logical units called Storage Containers.
 The default implementation maps containers to Operating System files.

 A page is typically a fixed size block within the storage container.
 The Page Manager module encapsulates the knowledge about how pages map to containers.
+It knows about the page size, but delegates the work of reading/writing pages to PageFactory implementations.
+This division of labour allows all pages to be centrally managed by the PageManager, yet allows new page types to be registered without having to change the PageManager.
-It knows about page sizes, and also knows how to read/write pages from storage containers.
-By isolating this knowledge into a separate module, the rest of the system is protected.
+By isolating the management of pages into the PageManager module, the rest of the system is protected.
 For example, the Buffer Manager module can work with different paging strategies by switching the Page Manager module.

-Note that the Page Manager module does not worry about the contents of the page, except for the very basic and common stuff that must be part of every page, such as page Id, page LSN, and page type.
+Note that the Page Manager module does not worry about the contents of the page, except for the very basic and common stuff that must be part of every page, such as a checksum, the page Id, page LSN, and the page type.
 It is expected that other modules will extend the basic page type and implement additional features.
-The Page Manager does provide the base class for all Page implementations.
-It also provides a generic factory class that can instantiate pages of different types.
+The PageManager does provide the base class for all Page implementations.

 Interactions with other modules
 ===============================
-The Buffer Manager module uses the Page Manager module to read/write pages from storage containers and also to create new instances of pages.
+The Buffer Manager module uses the PageManager module to read/write pages from storage containers and also to create new instances of pages.

-The Page Manager module requires the services of the Object Registry module in order to create instances of pages from type codes.
+The PageManager module requires the services of the Object Registry module in order to obtain PageFactory implementations.

+The PageManager uses PageFactory implementations to read/write pages.

-Page Manager module also interacts with the Storage Manager module for access to Storage Containers.
+The PageManager module also interacts with the StorageManager module for access to Storage Containers.

 Each page is allocated a Latch to manage concurrent access to it.
-The Page Manager therefore requires the services of the Latch Manager.
+The PageManager therefore requires the services of the Latch Manager.

 Page class